 Testers don’t normally need to travel very often, but it depends on what kind of company you’re working for.
 If you end up being a tester on a project that’s developed in a different town than where you’re testing it – for example if you’re working for a publisher in San Francisco but the developer is in Seattle – then you might need to travel occasionally.
 If you can’t travel for some reason, it’s probably not a deal-breaker for most testing companies.

 Any travel that you may be required to do for work will be covered 100% by the company.
 They’ll pay for your flight and your hotel, and they’ll give you an allowance each day for food and other miscellaneous expenses.
-In general, business travel can be fun, and it’s a nice way to see new cities.
+In general, business travel can be fun, and it’s a convenient way to see new cities.
+As a nice bonus, it also racks up your personal frequent flier miles.

 What other kinds of testing jobs are out there?